berrym/lusush/AI_ASSISTANT_HANDOFF_DOCUMENT.md

    `clear` via pipe or `-c` flag in readline mode was crashing because `rl_clear_screen()` requires readline initialization.

+3. **Removed dead code: enhanced_syntax_highlighting**: Deleted `src/enhanced_syntax_highlighting.c`
+   and `include/enhanced_syntax_highlighting.h` - these were abandoned readline syntax highlighting files that were never integrated into the build system.
+LLE has complete syntax highlighting in `src/lle/display/syntax_highlighting.c`.

+### Legacy Readline Code (Future Cleanup)

+The following files contain legacy readline feature implementations that were partially abandoned in v1.3.0 but are still in the build with active references as fallbacks:

+- `src/autosuggestions.c` - Legacy autosuggestions (disabled in v1.3.0, but cleanup code still runs)
+- `src/rich_completion.c` - Rich completion system (display disabled, but generation still used)
+- `src/completion_menu.c` - Completion menu (used by test suite)
+- `src/completion_menu_theme.c` - Menu theming (used by test suite)
+- `src/completion_types.c` - Type classification (used by tests and completions)

+These require careful migration before removal:
+1. Remove fallback paths from `readline_integration.c`
+2. Migrate tests to use LLE completion system
+3. Verify readline mode still works with basic TAB completion

 ### Known Issues (Non-Blocking)

 1. **Completion menu display corruption**: FIXED - Missing cursor sync in